bluehabit/finance/stocks/blaze-capital.md

+`historically weds bad day for the market, called 'red weds'`

 `we do not blieve goldman listen to what they say but watch for what they do` -justin

 normally when dxy go up spy go down